Skip to Main Content

 • subject/descriptor

-Searching within the abstract fields (AB) can be particularly helpful.
-This is because abstracts, as summaries of articles, are very keyword-rich: If you get a 'hit' on a keyword in an abstract you will usually find the article is relevant.
-The abstract is also a good source to find additional keywords you can use in your search strategies.
+Searching within the abstract field (AB) can be especially helpful.
+Since abstracts summarize the main points of an article, they often contain important keywords.
+If you find a keyword in an abstract, the article is more likely to be relevant.
+Abstracts are also a good place to find extra keywords that you can use to improve your search strategies.

-Journal databases use a controlled vocabulary when indexing article records to enable information to be grouped by topic.
-By controlling the vocabulary, the database ensures that synonyms and similar phrases are collected under one accepted term.
-You can search using a database's vocabulary.
-When you are in a database there will usually be a hyperlink near the search boxes called thesaurus, subjects, or subject headings
+Journal databases use a controlled vocabulary when organising article records, which helps group information by topic.
+By controlling the vocabulary, the database makes sure that synonyms and similar phrases are all listed under one main term.

-Most databases also allow you to limit your search or refine your results set by facets.
-The options will depend on the database you are searching.
+Primo Search and most databases also allow you to limit your search or refine your results using filters.
+The available options will depend on the specific database you are using.
+Common filters include:

 • language